matpiwowarski/NYC-Restaurant-Inspection-Assistant/README.md

 ### Evaluation Strategy

-To ensure data integrity and parsing accuracy, I utilized **MongoDB Compass**:
+To ensure data integrity and parsing accuracy, I utilized **MongoDB Compass** and external validation:

+- **Quantitative Verification**:
+  - **Health Code**: Confirmed 33 Article records were created, consistent with the PDF structure.
+  - **Violations**: Verified 231 unique violation records were created.
+This matches the count of unique `VIOLATION CODE` + `VIOLATION DESCRIPTION` pairs found in the NYC OpenData online visualizer.
 - **Visual Inspection**: Manually compared generated database records against the original PDF text and CSV rows to verify content fidelity.
-- **Aggregation Analysis**: Used filtering and aggregation queries to validate extraction counts and detect anomalies in the parsed data.
+- **Aggregation Analysis**: Used filtering and aggregation queries to validate extraction counts and detect anomalies.

 ## Database Schema